 PERLs will initially be distributed as ERC20 tokens.
 However PERLs will be swapped with our native token upon the release of our mainnet.

 Very few (if any) projects reveal their seed round metrics, however with full transparency these are our official token-sale metrics.

 Strategic Sale (April, 2018 to May, 2018) - 20% of Tokens Issued.
 At the strategic round the project had a 3 person team, whitepaper v1.0, 3 months of technical development and over 60+ strategic partners.
-Token price of $0.12 with 6-month vesting from public-sale.
+Token price of $0.12 with 6-month vesting from token-generation-event.

 Private Sale (June, 2018 to July, 2018) - 7.5% of Tokens Issued.
 At the private sale round the project had 10+ person team, whitepaper v2.0, 3 separate independent code reviews with high marks, 5 months of technical development and over 200+ strategic partners and token purchasers.
 Token price of $0.20 with 3-month lockup from exchange-listing.